Gangu Teli

-Gangu Teli or Ganga Teli is an apocryphal figure from India, a commoner belonging to the Teli (oil-presser) caste.
-He appears in the proverb Kahaan Raja Bhoj, Kahaan Gangu Teli ("Where is the king Bhoja, and where is the oilman Gangu"), which is used to compare an important or high-status person (Bhoja) to an insignificant or low-status person (Gangu).
+Gangu Teli or Ganga Teli is an apocryphal oil-presser (Teli) from India.
+He appears in the proverb Kahaan Raja Bhoj, Kahaan Gangu Teli ("Where is the king Bhoja, and where is the oilman Gangu"), which is used to compare an important or high-status person (such as Bhoja) to an ordinary or low-status person (such as Gangu).

 Proverb

 Many Indian languages feature the proverb comparing Bhoja and Gangu Teli (or an equivalent character).
 Besides "Gangu" and "Ganga", several variants of the name of the Teli ("oilman") appear in different languages and dialects.
 For example, Bhojva (Bhojpuri), Bhunjva (Bagheli) Doontha (Bundeli), Kāngla (Braj), Kangda (Haryanvi), Ganglo (Rajasthani), Gangva (Kumaoni), Gangaram (Bengali), and Ganga (Marathi).

 Variations of the phrase include (transliterations in IAST):